gsuberland/autoregistering-cpp-factory/README.md

 # Auto-registering C++ factory

 This is an auto-registering C++ factory, designed for C++11.
-It allows you to have classes register themselves to a factory at compile-time.
-Constructor parameters are supported.
+It allows you to have classes register themselves to a factory, without needing to manually change the factory implementation each time you add a new type, or write a new factory for each base type.
+Constructor arguments are supported.

 It has been tested on gcc and clang, both on desktop and in Arduino code, compiled with `-O2 -Werror -std=c++11 -pedantic-errors`.